ZeratuuLL/Kaggle/Google Analytics Customer Revenue Prediction/Data Summary.md

   * SocialEngagementType: none engaged, delete?
   * visitID: I have a count and a histogram
   * visitNumber: Similar to visitID, but much longer tail.
 Need to have a closer look
-  * visitStarttime: check the relation with data
+  * visitStarttime: Split into year, month, day, hour, minute
   * Those start with 'device':
       * browser: 54 levels, a lot ones
       * Category: 3 levels